shelbycobra/Shelby-Codes/README.md

 # Shelby-Codes
-Blog website using Django framework for Python.
+Blog template created using Django.

 ### This repository is currently on hiatus due to being in school full-time :)